ECE Funding Handbook

 2-7 Recovery of early childhood education funding

-Section 311 of the Education Act 1989 provides for the payment of funding to eligible early childhood services1 subject to conditions so that they may provide early childhood education.
+Section 548 of the Education and Training Act 2020(external link) provides for the payment of funding to eligible early childhood services1 subject to conditions so that they may provide early childhood education.
 Services which fail to meet these conditions may no longer be eligible for funding and either all or part of this funding may be recovered by the Ministry of Education.

 This section sets out the circumstances where the Ministry may recover funding from services or service providers.